matcra587/py_peerscout/README.md

   * `--debug`: Enable debug logging.

 ## Development
-A Dev Container configuration (`devcontainer.json`) is provided at the root of the project.
-If you open this project in VSCode, you will be prompted to reopen it in the dev container, which sets up a container with all the necessary dependencies for development.
+If you use vscode, you can use the devcontainer configuration (`devcontainer.json`) to set up a container with all the necessary dependencies for development.

+If you happen to use uv as I do, you can use `uv sync --all-extras --dev` to install the dependencies from the `uv.lock` file.

+Otherwise you can use `pip install -e .[dev]` to install the dependencies.

 ## License
 This project is licensed under the MIT License.